-The proposed rules would require Level 1 and Level 2 institutions to create annually and maintain for at least seven years records that document the identity of SEOs and SRTs of a covered institution, the incentive-based compensation
+The proposed rules would require Level 1 and Level 2 institutions to create annually and maintain for at least seven years records that document the identity of SEOs and SRTs of a covered institution, the incentive-based compensation arrangements for such SEOs and SRTs, including information on the percentage of incentive-based compensation deferred and the form of award, any forfeiture, downward adjustment or clawback reviews and any material changes to the covered institution's incentive-based compensation arrangements and policies.

-6 Under the proposed rules, Level 1 and Level 2 institutions are generally subject to the same requirements except with respect to the thresholds for determining the SRTs (as discussed above) and the deferral percentages and deferral periods (as discussed below).
+Under the proposed rules, Level 1 and Level 2 institutions are generally subject to the same requirements except with respect to the thresholds for determining the SRTs (as discussed above) and the deferral percentages and deferral periods (as discussed below).

-7 For Level 3 institutions with average total consolidated assets of at least \$10 billion, the appropriate Agency has discretion to require that the institution comply with some or all of the requirements applicable to a Level 1 or Level 2 institution based on the covered institution's "complexity of operations or compensation practices."
+For Level 3 institutions with average total consolidated assets of at least \$10 billion, the appropriate Agency has discretion to require that the institution comply with some or all of the requirements applicable to a Level 1 or Level 2 institution based on the covered institution's "complexity of operations or compensation practices."